-Jill Scott, a Phoenix-based real estate agent who’s been in the business for over 13 years, had some nice things to say about working with us:
+And Jill Scott, a Phoenix-based real estate agent who’s been in the business for over 13 years, had some nice things to say about working with us:

-We are laser focused on our customers and the pain points they’ve experienced throughout the traditional process.
-Real estate transactions can be incredibly stressful—months of showings, repairs and other unanticipated costs, tedious negotiations, offers that fall through, and the uncertainty of when and where you’ll be next.
+We are laser-focused on our customers and the pain points they’ve experienced throughout the traditional process.
+Real estate transactions can be incredibly stressful—months of showings, repairs and other unanticipated costs, tedious negotiations, offers that fall-through, and the uncertainty of when and where you’ll be next.

 Not to mention, the process itself isn’t always transparent.
 As an exercise, ask your friends to explain how title and escrow services work or how their list price was calculated.
-Yeah, real estate is hard.

 Or you can visit any Opendoor home between 6am-9pm, no appointment needed, and make an offer through our mobile app.
 You can also do all of these things through Opendoor while working with an agent.

 We pay the commission to agents representing a buyer, and we buy from represented sellers all the time.
 When a direct seller is referred to us by a licensed realtor, we pay a 1% referral, enabling agents to maximize seller proceeds.
 Many agents choose to work with us regularly because our service is a good fit for their clients’ specific needs, like someone who needs to move quickly or just wants to avoid the process.